What You Need to Know About Heavy and Tractor-Trailer Truck Driver

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 1,871,700 jobs for Heavy and Tractor-Trailer Truck Driver in 2016.
+In 2016, there was an estimated number of 1,871,700 jobs in the United States for Heavy and Tractor-Trailer Truck Driver.
 New jobs are being produced at a rate of 5.8% which is above the national average.
 The Bureau of Labor Statistics predicts 108,400 new jobs for Heavy and Tractor-Trailer Truck Driver by 2026.
 The BLS estimates 213,500 yearly job openings in this field.

 The states with the most job growth for Heavy & Tractor-Trailer Truck Driver are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.